Streep wins Globe DeMille award, excoriates Trump

 She noted that “Hollywood” is a reviled place.
 But in reviewing the backgrounds of several of her colleagues surrounding her at the Globes, she said that it’s really a community filled with people from other places united in the mission to show different people and make audiences feel what they feel.

-“If you kill ’em all, you’ll have nothing to watch but football and mixed martial arts, which are not the arts,” she said.
+“Hollywood is crawling with outsiders and foreigners, and if we kick them all out, you’ll have nothing to watch but football and mixed martial arts, which are not the arts,” she said.

 Streep put in a plug for vigorous journalism, urging that contributions be made to the Committee to Protect Journalists.